johnman3032/simple-lora-dreambooth-trainer/README.md

 So even if your final LoRA is complete garbage and overfitted, you can still try out the LoRAs that were saved in between.

-For Dreambooth model training with class images you need to include the number of class images with the total step calculation.
-Remember to keep your "output-path" folder empty, because you will have to convert the Diffusers-type model over to a Safetensors-type model.
-This is quite easy, you just have to run "diffusers_to_safetensors_converter.bat", and the output model will be saved in "converted-model-path".

 ### Use 8-bit-AdamW
 This optimizer saves a lot of VRAM over AdamW, at only a minimal loss in